Keeping Your Home Safe: A Homeowner's Guide to Identifying Live Wires

 How to recognize live wires

-- Switch off the power source to the circuit you will be working on.
+- Switch off the power source to the circuit you’ll be working on.

 Conclusion